-Right after you create a service, all its metrics have a zero valueand the two rows that display the metrics (the first for short-term metrics and the second for long-term metrics) are both labelled Last 10 minutes.
-This is a consequence of the way in which Nexthink continuously monitors services.
+Right after you create a service, all its metrics have a zero value and the two rows that display the metrics (the first for short-term metrics and the second for long-term metrics) are both labeled Last 10 minutes.
+This is a consequence of the minimum time resolution of service monitoring.
+Both rows evolve incrementally every 10 minutes until they reach their maximum window of Last 60 minutes for the first row and Last 24 hours for the second row.